-Similar to the alternate text, the title tag allows you to provide additional information about your image.
-This helps screen readers and search engines understand the context of the image inside your article.
+The title attribute allows you to provide additional information about each image.
+This helps screen readers and search engines understand what the image is about, which is great for accessibility and SEO.

 In this article, we’ll show you how to easily add title attributes to images in WordPress.